kiding/SFNSEnabler/README.md

 Simply download and install __[SFNSEnabler.otf](https://github.com/kiding/SFNSEnabler/raw/1/SFNSEnabler.otf)__.
 Now you should be able to choose the fonts from applications; go to the __"Show Fonts (⌘T)"__ menu, and __search__ for __"SF"__.
 The font might not be visible until you __search__ for them.

 The family name of the fonts varies by the language preference of your system, for example, in Korean you need to search for "시스템 서체."
-The complete list of the names is following.
+The complete list of the names is following, excerpted from Apple's metadata.

 * English __.SF NS Display__
 * Arabic (Egypt) __خط النظام__